Limited time only

 It only gives a snapshot in time

+The current ratio captures one moment on your balance sheet.
 It doesn't reflect daily cash flow changes or future income.

-This means your ratio could look strong today but shift quickly if a large payment comes due or a customer delays paying an invoice.
+Your ratio could look strong today but shift quickly if a large payment comes due or a customer delays paying an invoice.

 It treats all current assets as equally liquid